octavigomez/PEACH/README.md

 Authors: Octavi Gómez-Novell, Bruno Pace, Francesco Visini, Joanna Faure Walker and Oona Scotti.

+The user manual in the main folder contains details of the approach and guide on how to run the code.
+The folder structure shown in the repository should not be changed.

+******

+FUNDING

-Funding: This work has been supported by two consecutive postdoctoral grants awarded to Octavi Gómez-Novell in 2022: “Borsa di studio n.
+This work has been supported by two consecutive postdoctoral grants awarded to Octavi Gómez-Novell in 2022: “Borsa di studio n.
 2341/2021” funded by the INGEO Department (Università degli Studi “G. d’Annunzio” di Chieti e Pescara) and “Margarita Salas grant” funded by the University of Barcelona with EU’s “Next Generation” funds.

-Read the user manual in the main folder for details on how to run the code.
-The folder structure shown in the repository should not be changed.

 ******